VDBWRAIR/ngs_mapper/doc/source/upgrade.rst

 Upgrade
 =======

-If you activate the pipeline via miseqpipeline/setup
+If you activate the pipeline via ngs_mapper/setup
 ----------------------------------------------------

-  - Completely remove the existing miseqpipeline directory.
+  - Completely remove the existing ngs_mapper directory.
   - Then follow :doc:`install`

 If you installed using setup.py